ktechboston/db_utils/README.md

 # db_utils library

 ## Intoduction
-Db-utils is a Python package that standardizes interactions with various types of databases.
-Db-utils is a collection of modules that lowers the bar to viewing, extracting, and analyizing data from various sources including:
+db-utils is a Python package that standardizes interactions with various types of databases.  db-utils is a collection of modules that lowers the bar to viewing, extracting, and analyizing data from various sources including:

  * Redshift
  * Snowflake